Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 Watercolor Paper

 The traditional and most common support is watercolor paper.
-They are selected by the paper finish and the weight.
+Papers are selected based on their finish and weight.

 Manufacturers generally sell three or more finishes, usually labeled Rough, Cold Press, or Hot Press.
 See "Paper Finishes" for a description of each.

-"Watercolor blocks" keep the paper from buckling up when the paper gets wet or has been waterlogged.
-Once the artwork is completely dry, each individual paper may be removed using a razor blade or thin object to separate it from the block.
+"Watercolor blocks" keep the paper from buckling up when it gets wet or is waterlogged.
+Once the artwork is completely dry, each paper may be removed using a razor blade or thin object to separate it from the block.

 For more information on choosing a paper, click here.